AccessibleAI/ailibrary/tf2_deep_vgg16/README.md

 It might be used both for colored ('rgb') images and for black-white image ('grayscale') by the parameter --image_color.
 The library also enables the user to load the images directly from the local directory.
 By default, the library needs the recive single path (--data) for a local directory.
-When doing this, the library splits the content of the directory to train set and validation/test set according to the parameter --test_size which by default equals 0.2.
+When doing this, the library splits the content of the directory to train set and validation/test set according to the parameter --val_size which by default equals 0.2.
 If the user is also interested in supplying test set, it can be given to the parameter --data_test.
 If the user supplied it, the library performs: training, validation and testing.